simsoba-research/simsoba-research.github.io/_pages/about.md

 mathjax: true
 ---

 Hello!
-I am **Kouyakou-Abalo SIMSOBA**, a **Google DeepMind Scholar** currently pursuing an **M.Sc. in Artificial Intelligence for Science** at **Stellenbosch University** through **AIMS South Africa**.
+I am **Kouyakou-Abalo SIMSOBA**, a **Google DeepMind Scholar** pursuing an **M.Sc. in Artificial Intelligence for Science** at **Stellenbosch University** through **AIMS South Africa**.

-My research lies at the intersection of **robust machine learning**, **time-series forecasting**, and **statistical learning theory**, with a focus on designing learning objectives that remain reliable under noisy, irregular, and imperfect real-world data.
+My research focuses on **robust machine learning** and **time-series forecasting**, with an emphasis on designing learning objectives that remain stable and accurate under noisy and irregular real-world data.

 ---

 ## Research Focus

-A central theme of my work is understanding how the **choice of loss function** influences the stability, accuracy, and robustness of deep neural networks, particularly recurrent architectures such as **Long Short-Term Memory (LSTM)** models.
+A central question in my work is how the **choice of loss function** affects the optimization and robustness of deep neural networks, particularly **LSTM-based** models.

-Formally, I study learning objectives of the form
+I study learning objectives of the form

 $$
 \mathcal{L}(y,\hat{y})
 = \frac{1}{N}\sum_{i=1}^{N} \ell\!\left(y_i - \hat{y}_i\right),
 $$

-and investigate principled alternatives to classical losses such as Mean Squared Error (MSE) and Mean Absolute Error (MAE), which are known to be sensitive to noise and outliers.
+and develop principled alternatives to classical losses such as MSE and MAE.

 ---

 ## Representative Contribution

-This line of research culminated in my IEEE Access paper on **robust LSTM-based time-series forecasting**, where I introduced a novel hybrid loss function called the **Minkowski–Log–Cosh (MLC) loss**.
+This work culminated in my **IEEE Access** paper on robust LSTM-based time-series forecasting, where I introduced the **Minkowski–Log–Cosh (MLC) loss**:

-The MLC loss is defined as

 $$
 \mathcal{L}_{\mathrm{MLC}}(y,\hat{y})